 With a higher ranking, more potential clients will discover (and hopefully engage the services of) your legal practice.

-For example, if I’m a potential client living in Wellington, New Zealand, and I want to find a divorce lawyer, I might do a google search for “divorce lawyer Wellington”, and this is what I will see:
+For example, if I’m a potential client living in Wellington, and I want to find a divorce lawyer, I might do a google search for “divorce lawyer Wellington”, and this is what I will see:

 The goal of SEO then, if you’re a divorce lawyer in Wellington, is to get your website closer to the top of the results (or at least on the very first page) for this search term, because the reality is, 95% of people won’t look past the first page of Google results.